dataformsjs/dataformsjs/docs/jsx-loader.md

 ### Building [jsxLoader.min.js] from [jsxLoader.js]

-All `*.min.js` files in DataFormsJS are built from the full file version of the same name using a build script that depends on `uglify-js`, `uglify-es`, and `Babel`.
+All `*.min.js` files in DataFormsJS are built from the full file version of the same name using a build script that depends on `uglify-js`, `terser`, and `Babel`.
 The `jsxLoader.min.js` can be built using only `uglify-js`.

 ```bash
 # From project root